recumbent/fun-with-flags/fun with flags plan.md

 Clearly there are some limits - substantially we need to redeploy to twiddle the flag, but for a lot of deployments that's not a huge problem.
 And dotnet tooling lets us dynamically reload config using the options pattern.

+---

 There's a couple of more things I would probably add

 Slightly more sample code.

 This is gives us two learning points

 1. You don't _need_ 3rd party tooling (at least not for server side code) to be effective.
 You can make something similar work in client side code too
-1. Don't assume flags are instant (more on that later) This one causes pain, so please be aware!

 The first example is fairly trivial, but in the real world things are a bit more interesting

 First we have to work out how to get the flag to the point we want to evaluate it.

-There are a couple of simple choices - we're just using environment values then it becomes config, if we're using a more complex evaluation - if things are dynamic - we may need to pass in a function or a class.
+There are a couple of simple choices - if we're just using simple toggles then it becomes config, if we're using a more complex evaluation - if things are dynamic - we may need to pass in a function or a class.

 Samples